 - Login to AppVeyor portal.

-- Navigate to your account name on the top right and select Build environment option from drop-down menu
+- Navigate to your account level Settings in the top manu and select Build environment option from the drop-down

 - If Build environment option is not available, please contact firstname.lastname@example.org and ask to enable Private build clouds feature.